 Ben Casnocha is an award-winning entrepreneur and author from Silicon Valley.
-He is coauthor with Linkedin founder/chairman Reid Hoffman of the New York Times bestseller The Alliance: Managing Talent in the Networked Age», which describes a new framework for managing today’s employees.
+He is coauthor with Linkedin founder/chairman Reid Hoffman of the New York Times bestseller «The Alliance: Managing Talent in the Networked Age», which describes a new framework for managing today’s employees.

-He is also co-author with Reid of the #1 New York Times bestselling book The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career».
+He is also co-author with Reid of the #1 New York Times bestselling book «The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career».
 The Start-up of You, translated into a dozen languages, has become one of the most referenced guides on how to thrive professionally in the modern world.

-BusinessWeek named Ben “one of America’s top young entrepreneurs.”
-And dozens of outlets have covered his work including CNN, Charlie Rose and The Economist.
+BusinessWeek named Ben “one of America’s top young entrepreneurs.”HR Magazine named Ben one of the top trendsetters in the human resources industry.
+And dozens of outlets have covered his work including CNN, Charlie Rose, and The Economist.

 Subscribe and get BCC News

 GE is competing in its third century.
 The key to sustained performance is developing competitive leaders in every era.
 The Alliance captures the essence of modern talent development: trust and mutual value creation helps both employer and employee compete in the marketplace.
 The authors lay out a framework that helps big companies as well as startups develop their people more effectively, while creating a competitive team.